-Crackerbox Canyon most closely resembles it’s next door neighbor, East Miller Canyon.
-(Crackerbox actually drains into East Miller and, eventually, East Clear Creek.)
+Crackerbox Canyon most closely resembles its next-door neighbor, East Miller Canyon.
+(Crackerbox drains into East Miller and, eventually, East Clear Creek.)
 I’ve always found it odd that the Mogollon Rim mostly drains north, gradually downslope, rather than tumbling south, over the cliff, in spectacular waterfalls.
 The Mogollon Rim is the continental divide of Arizona.

-The hike starts out by heading back down FR 391 for a hundred yards to FR 141H, then east down FR 141H for not quite a half mile.
+The hike starts by heading back down FR 391 for a hundred yards to FR 141H, then east down FR 141H for not quite a half-mile.
 The low point in the road is Crackerbox Canyon.

 Many of the canyons the various roads crossed are signed, as is East Miller Canyon, but Crackerbox is only signed on Rim Rd., not FR 141H.
 Turn north off FR 141H across the small meadow.

 The first three miles in Crackerbox Canyon, to the barbwire fence, are very mellow travel.
-For me the creek bed was totally dry.
+For me, the creek bed was totally dry.
 There are often shelves on either bank.
-There is minor dead fall here & there, but it easily avoided by switching to the other bank, or walking for awhile in the creek bed.
+There is minor deadfall here & there, but it is easily avoided by switching to the other bank or walking for a while in the creek bed.
 The first couple of miles would make a great introduction to canyon hiking for kids.

-Crackerbox Canyon starts out so mellow, because it is shallow and it’s cross section flat.
+Crackerbox Canyon starts so mellow because it is shallow and its cross-section flat.
 The barbwire fence is easily crossed.
-North of the fence, Crackerbox gets deeper (about 200 ft.), narrower, with steeper slope.
+North of the fence, Crackerbox gets deeper (about 200 ft.), narrower, with a steeper slope.

 North of the barbwire fence, Crackerbox Canyon is frequently choked with deadfall and boulders.
-On rare breaks from crawling over, or under, an obstacle, there is running water or good size pools.
+There is running water or good size pools on rare breaks from crawling over or under an obstacle.
 You will not only get dirty, but wet as well.
 I wouldn’t want to be caught in there if there was a flash flood.